PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 TADA!

 # Abstract Classes
 But there is 1 problem.
 We still are stuck with 1 single version of `GetVoxelType`!
-And we will lose any old versions of it if we update the `GetVoxelType` method in the `TerrainGenerator` script!
+And we will lose any previous versions of it if we update it... which was kinda of the whole point.

+Everything else is separated like layers and voxel types, we just need a way to change the `GetVoxelType` method.

 Lets fix this.
 Edit the `TerrainGenerator` class to be `abstract` and then also mark the `GetVoxelType` method to be abstract (we'll explain what this does in a second):